telerik/blazor-docs/components/form/validation.md

 ### Validate a Complex Model

-You can use the `ObjectGraphDataAnnotationsValidator` inside the Telerik Form for Blazor to validate a complex model.
+You can use the `ObjectGraphDataAnnotationsValidator` inside the Telerik Form for Blazor to validate a nested model.

+When using a model with nested objects and fields, specify their `Field` setings as a dot-separate string, do *not* use the `nameof` operator, it does not return the full name of the model.

 ````CSHTML
 @* Validate a complex model *@